I’ve had 3 formative events in my life.

 I almost drowned as a child.
 I’ve jumped out of an airplane.
 I’ve even watched my brother have a seizure and had no idea what was going on or what to do.

-None of it touches the fear of watching the best-natured and most important person in the world lose her mind.
+None of it touches the fear of watching the best-natured and most important person in the world to me lose her mind.
 And having no idea if she was going to come back.

 The moment I knew I had to take her to the ER was when I was telling her something about my brother, David.

 She asked me, “Who’s David?”